shunya28/shunya28/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently researching music transcription and chord recognition
+- 🔭 I’m currently researching music transcription and machine learning
-- 🌱 I’m currently pursuing an M.E. degree and will pursue a Ph.D. in Engineering
+- 🌱 I’m currently a Ph.D. student
 - 📫 You can reach me at s.ishikawa🐜uec.ac.jp
 - CV: [shunya28.github.io](https://shunya28.github.io/en.html)